VWS-Python/vws-python/README.md

 The mock is more forgiving than the real Vuforia Web Services.
 Therefore, an image given a 'success' status by the mock may not be given a 'success' status by the real Vuforia Web Services.

+When updating an image for a target on the real Vuforia Web Services, the rating may stay the same.
+The mock changes the rating for a target to a different random number when the image is changed.

+### Authentication

 The mock does not check whether the server access and secret keys are valid.
 It only checks whether the keys used to set up the mock instance match those used to create requests.

-The database summary in the real Vuforia Web Services takes some time to account for images.
-The mock is accurate immediately.